Spicy Basil Pesto

 Maximize your summer basil with this delicious, lighter pesto that bursts with flavor.
 It's nut-free, simple, and freezer friendly.

-Prep Time15 minutes
+Prep Time15 minutes mins

-Total Time15 minutes
+Total Time15 minutes mins

-Course: Main Course, Vegetable
+Course: Appetizer, Dinner, Lunch, Main Course, Vegetable

 Servings: 6 Servings